Major Progress for Wakulla Caves Protection

 Wakulla Springs is a National Natural Landmark and one of the largest and deepest freshwater springs in the world.
 The land also provides essential aquifer recharge benefits to the Wakulla Springs springshed and the Big Bend Seagrasses Aquatic Preserve along St. Mark’s shores in the Apalachee Bay.

-Acquisition of Wakulla Caves by the State via its Florida Forever program would also permanently protect at least twelve karst sinks located on the property.
+Acquisition of Wakulla Caves by the State via its Florida Forever program would also permanently protect at least 13 karst sinks located on the property.
 The sinks provide entry into a vast underground cave and tunnel network, making it a world-class cave diving destination.

 In addition to its rare water features, Wakulla Caves contains habitat for species found only in the region, including the Woodville Karst cave crayfish.
 It is also home to longleaf pine ecosystem species such as the Eastern diamondback rattlesnake, Florida black bear, gopher tortoise, and Southeastern fox squirrel.